sysbio-curie/PhysiBoSS_Old/README.md

 **`make jpeg`**          : uses ImageMagick to convert the SVG files in the output directory to JPG (with appropriate sizing to make movies).
 Supply `OUTPUT=foldername` to select a different folder.

 **`make movie`**         : uses ffmpeg to convert the JPG files in the output directory an mp4 movie.
 Supply `OUTPUT=foldername` to select a different folder, or `FRAMERATE=framerate` to override the frame rate.

+## Legacy version

+PhysiBoSS 1.0, as described in [PhysiBoSS: a multi-scale agent-based modelling framework integrating physical dimension and cell signalling](https://doi.org/10.1093/bioinformatics/bty766), is accessible at [https://github.com/PhysiBoSS/PhysiBoSSv1](https://github.com/PhysiBoSS/PhysiBoSSv1).

+## Acknowledgements

+This work has received funding from the Horizon 2020 projects INFORE (ID: 825070) and PerMedCoE (ID: 951773) and from the Horizon Europe project CREXDATA (ID: 101092749).
+This work was funded in part by the French government under the management of Agence Nationale de la Recherche as part of the “Investissements d’avenir” programme, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).

+We thank Anne L'Hévéder for the PhysiBoSS logo.